 The best vision statement definition is a declaration of how an organization intends to meet its long-term goals and why it is in business.

 A vision statement serves as a picture of what your company can be and will be in the future.
 Vision statements can also be used to inspire yourself and your employees, and they can be a tool for strategic planning.
 In writing your vision statement, you will be making clear your hopes for the future of your business.
 Your vision statement should be aspirational and can serve as a basis for the actions you take to grow your business.

 One of the good things about a vision statement is that it can be used for your entire company or for a single division.
 No matter the scope of your vision statement, it should be used to indicate where you want your company to go.

 Every successful business will be founded on a strong vision statement.
 Vision statements should describe your goals and help you make important decisions.
 Unlike day-to-day goals, a vision statement is focused on the big picture and the best way to grow your business.

 Vision statements can be as short as a single sentence or as long as a paragraph.
-Regardless of the length you choose or the details that you include, your vision statement should outline the ideals of your business and provide a direction for the future.
-A well-crafted vision statement can be a tool for motivation and a guide for your employees.
+Regardless of the length you choose or the details you include, your vision statement should outline the ideals of your business and provide a direction for the future.

 In addition to providing the inspiration you need to put all your energy into your business, a vision statement can help you attract clients who share similar beliefs.
 Your vision statement is a living document that should be constantly revised so that your goals never stagnate.
 If you write your vision statement correctly, it will help you set priorities for your business and will spark your imagination.
 Every employee in your company should be driven by this statement.